 Once the event is underway, the focus should now be on maximizing the attendee experience, from check-in to the final sessions.
 Whether your corporate event is internal or external, optimizing the attendee experience is a key aspect to overall event success.

-- Seamless check-in process - From the moment they walk into the venue, attendees should feel delighted with their experience.
-Consider using an advanced on-site event check-in solution such as Boomset to offer services such as self check-in kiosks, QR code scanning, and on-site badge printing.
+From the moment they walk into the venue, attendees should feel delighted with their experience.
+Consider using an advanced on-site event check-in solution like Bizzabo's Onsite Solution to offer services such as self check-in kiosks, QR code scanning, and on-site badge printing.
 Ideally your event management software will integrate with your check-in solution to ensure one-to-one validation between registration info and check-in credentials.

-- Community messaging - Perhaps the most impactful feature of the event app is the ability to facilitate relationship-building between attendees through the native messaging platform.
+Perhaps the most impactful feature of the event app is the ability to facilitate relationship-building between attendees through the native messaging platform.
 The key here is to build a community well before the event start date.
 If attendees begin getting to know each other months before the event, the event itself will be that much more rewarding for everyone.
-Namely’s field marketing manager, Amy Rosenberg, explained how this tactic worked very well for their annual user conference.

 To learn more about event engagement, check out the Mobile Event Apps Guide.